CIBC-Internal/python/Doc/faq/programming.rst

 You can't, because strings are immutable.
 In most situations, you should simply construct a new string from the various parts you want to assemble it from.
-However, if you need an object with the ability to modify in-place unicode data, try using a :class:`io.StringIO` object or the :mod:`array` module::
+However, if you need an object with the ability to modify in-place unicode data, try using an :class:`io.StringIO` object or the :mod:`array` module::

    >>> import io